donmerendolo/exportify-cli/README.md

 This tool can export all saved playlists, including liked songs.

 ## Installation:
-**If you use Windows, you can download the [binary](https://github.com/donmerendolo/exportify-cli/releases/latest/download/exportify-cli.exe) and skip steps 1 and 2.
-It's recommended to place it in a dedicated folder for better organization.**
+**You can also download a binary from the [releases page](https://github.com/donmerendolo/exportify-cli/releases/latest) and skip steps 1 and 2.
+It's recommended to place it in a dedicated folder since it will create .cache, a config file and playlists folders.**
 1. **Clone this repository:**
 ```bash
 git clone https://github.com/donmerendolo/exportify-cli.git